OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 At this point, you have copies of the apps you configured in `Lab 1.4` in the current workspace.
 This will be necessary to see how SSO works as we configure additional applications in the portal.

-### Lab 3.2: Configure the Customer Polling App Using the Embedded Widget
+### Lab 3.2: Deploy Authentication with the Embedded Sign In Widget

 🎯 Objective: Create an an Okta application integration and deploy authentication using the embedded Sign-In Widget.

 ⏱️ Duration: 15 min

 ### A Note on Cross-Origin Resource Sharing (CORS)

 Recall that we have already enabled CORS for the Okta Ice Portal in Module 1.
 This is necessary when deploying authentication using the Embedded Widget model.
 In Okta, **CORS** allows JavaScript hosted on your website to make a request using an
 `XMLHttpRequest` to the Okta API.
 Every website origin must be explicitly permitted as a **Trusted Origin** in your Okta org.

 ### Create an Application Integration for the Customer Polling App

 The Polling app is an existing application in this project.
 We're going to set up an integration in Okta so our customers can access this application.

 1. Ensure you are logged in to the Admin Panel as `oktatraining`